In Macau, casino titans join China reform wagon

 “These investments should translate into approval for around 400 gaming tables...reasonable considering the capital expenditure investment of between $2.5-4 billion being made by each of the operators,” said Fischer.

-Casino operators are also trying to emphasise good corporate culture and training for local residents, a key policy target of Macau Chief Executive Fernando Chui’s new administration.
+Casino operators are also trying to emphasize good corporate culture and training for local residents, a key policy target of Macau Chief Executive Fernando Chui’s new administration.

 “We promoted just under 2,500 employees, 90 percent of whom were Macau locals.
 As one of the largest employers in Macau, if not the largest, we take our responsibly to the community very seriously,” Sands founder Sheldon Adelson told investors in a Jan.
 29 conference call.